renatodlm/make_clickableTarget/README.md

-# WordPres - Block non-paying users
+# WordPres - Make clickable with target

 Description: <br>
 This function has the purpose of capturing a text that contains URL's and returns with the applied URL, besides giving the option to open in the same tab or in a new one.<br>